 Prostatectomy (Prostate Surgery)

-- When and why is a prostatectomy performed?
+- What is the prostate gland, and why is a prostatectomy performed?

 - During the procedure